 When there is ham on the menu, whether for a Sunday supper or a holiday celebration, what comes to mind is slices of tender, pink-hued, somewhat salty, somewhat smoky meat that pairs perfectly with a creamy potato gratin.
-Often coated in a sweet and deliciously sticky glaze, it’s a delicious, economical, and easy-to-cook star of a special meal.
+Often coated in a sweet and deliciously sticky glaze, it’s an economical, and easy-to-cook star of a special meal.

 At its most basic, a ham is the hip and upper portion of the back leg of a pig.
 (The same name is used for other four-legged animals, but for our culinary purposes, we are sticking with pig.)
 Ham is not the front shoulder of the pig, which is sometimes—and confusingly—called a picnic ham.

 The ham with which most of us are familiar is known as a city ham, and it’s what you will find in abundance at the supermarket, especially around the holidays such as Easter and Christmas.
 A city ham comes fully cooked having been wet cured and hot smoked and simply needs to be reheated for serving to yield tender juicy slices of savory meat (keep reading to see how to reheat your ham).
 Even, better, you can reheat such hams on your Traeger; for how to "double smoke" your ham, look here.
 Most city hams get finished with a glaze when reheated, adding a contrasting (and usually sweet) layer of flavor.

 A country ham, by contrast, is a different kind of ham altogether and is not what usually graces the center of the holiday table as the main course.
 Popular in the American South, it’s intensely salty and usually enjoyed in smaller doses, often served with biscuits for breakfast.